 You will also need the ultimate consignee’s U.S. address and Tax ID number, which must be noted on the customs entry.

 Let An Expert Help You!

 Don’t stress yourself spending extra time, money, and energy on trying to understand certain CBP regulations and rules.
 We want our clients to be able to put their efforts back into what really matters: their business.

 We will work with you to provide all the necessary paperwork and obtain all the accompanying documentation to ensure your shipments arrive smoothly and without incurring additional fees or penalties.
-Contact us today to get your free quote for any of our global logistics services.
+Contact us today to get your quote for any of our global logistics services.